 How Long Do I Have to Pursue a Civil Claim?

-If it becomes necessary to file a lawsuit and you don’t file it within the statute of limitation, you will lose your right to pursue compensation through the civil court system.
+If it becomes necessary to file a lawsuit and you don’t file it within the statute of limitation, you will lose your right to seek compensation through the civil court system.
 Unfortunately, this means you have a very slim chance of recovering compensation for your injuries.
-Contacting an attorney as soon as possible after sustaining injuries in a drunk driving accident is imperative to receiving and maximizing your compensation.
+Contacting a personal injury attorney as soon as possible after sustaining injuries in a drunk driving accident is imperative to receiving and maximizing your compensation.

 Will My Injury Claim Settle or Go to Trial?